“Breathing first, winning next…”

 Dan Haren was next.

-As SI.com’s Jon Heyman reported, the Yankees had significant discussions with Arizona for Haren, with a number of names tossed around.
-New York refused to include Joba Chamberlain, but appeared willing to include prospects such as Ivan Nova and Zach McAllister.
+As SI.com’s Jon Heyman reported, the Yankees had significant discussions with Arizona for Haren.
+A number of names were tossed around.
+New York refused to include Joba Chamberlain.
+They appeared willing to include prospects such as Ivan Nova and Zach McAllister.

 Only, the Arizona Diamondbacks didn’t play along.
 Earlier today, the D’Backs dealt away their ace to the Los Angeles Angels of Anaheim, in exchange for starting pitcher Joe Saunders, two minor league prospects and a player to be named.